Workflows¶

 Accessing the Web Interface Remotely¶

 When using the docker compose file, the web server is configured to listen only on the local address of the host (127.0.0.1).
-To allow remote access on all interfaces of the host, the compose file must be modified to configure the web server gsad to listen on all network interfaces.
+To allow remote access on all interfaces of the host, the compose file must be modified to configure the web server nginx to listen on all network interfaces.

 ...